 WINE COLOURS

-Color is the most evident aspect of wine and follows an evolution that accompanies its life, marking its various stages.
-The color of the wine depends on many factors, such as the types of grapes used, the winemaking system, the refinement and aging.
+The colour is the most evident aspect of wine and evolves throughout its life, marking its various stages.
+The colour of wine depends on many factors, such as the grape varieties used, the winemaking process, aging, and maturation.

-Not only the shade, but also the intensity of color is important, it can be defined dark, charged, intense, or on the contrary pale, light.
-Usually, the higher the intensity, the richer the aromas and structure of the wine.
+Not only the hue but also the intensity of the colour is important.
+It can be described as deep, rich, intense, or conversely, pale and weak.
+Generally, the greater the intensity, the richer the aromas and structure of the wine.

-Finally, another important quality of color is vividness, closely linked to the acidity of the wine; from this point of view, a wine can be defined as vivid, fresh, clear, or faded, dull.
+Finally, another crucial quality of colour is its vibrancy, which is closely linked to the wine’s acidity.
+From this perspective, a wine can be described as lively, fresh, and bright, or uncertain, faded, and dull.

 White wines